 Users on Facebook’s desktop version spend about 2.5 seconds on a piece of content, whereas mobile users only give 1.7 seconds.
 This number is even lower in younger audiences.

 Second to Facebook, Instagram is where users are spending most of their social media time.
 A shocking 60% of users reported they are constantly connected to instagram.
 The constant ping of notifications and mindless scrolling interrupts our offscreen activities and creates a habit of quickly consuming and discarding information.

 Tips to Avoid Overstimulation from Social Media

 If you think you’re feeling overstimulated from too much screen time and social media, try making these simple changes to your environment:

 - Monitoring your screen time.
 It’s important to know how much time you’re spending on your smartphone, computer, and TV.
 If it’s too much, limit yourself to 35-40 minutes a day.
 Find hobbies that don’t involve screens, like board games, walking, or riding your bicycle.

 - Relaxing your mind.
-Try meditation or breathing exercises to help you relax and increase your focus.
+Try meditation or breathing exercises to help you relax and increase your focus and attention span.
 If you’re working, try putting on some soothing music at a low volume, which can also keep you relaxed and focused.

 - Making your bedroom a stimulus-free zone.
 If you’re looking at your phone or tablet before going to sleep, you can actually disrupt your sleep, which causes fatigue.
 Instead, try reading a book or listening to relaxing music.

-Learn More About the Effects of Social Media on Attention Span
+Learn More About the Effects of Social Media on Low Attention Span

 Next Steps and Useful Resources